Shopify/buy-button-js/DEPLOYING.md

 ## Deploying and publishing BuyButton.js

-Pull from master and install all dependencies
+Pull from main and install all dependencies
 ```
-git pull origin master
+git pull origin main
 yarn install
 ```
 Then run